Volatility & the Alchemy of Risk

 Both explicit and implicit short vol strategies are subject to the following hidden, non-linear risks.

 - Gamma risk – whereas an explicit short vol strategy of selling options is subject to an inherent short gamma risk (for those non-option geeks, gamma measures the rate of change of delta which tells us how much an option price will change given a one-point change of the underlying.
 I know I know.
-In plain English, the rate of change is not linear and gets increasingly bigger the closer the strike price gets to be at the money. (see gamma definition).
-Whereas an explicit short vol strategy of selling option is subject to an inherent short gamma risk of which every option seller should be well aware, other portfolio insurance strategies, risk parity, volatility targeting funds, and long equity trend following funds all bear synthetic gamma risk in that they are forced to deleverage non-linearly into periods of rising volatility.
+In plain English, the rate of change is not linear and gets increasingly bigger the closer the strike price gets to be at the money.
+See gamma definition) of which every option seller should be well aware, other portfolio insurance strategies, risk parity, volatility targeting funds, and long equity trend following funds all bear synthetic gamma risk in that they are forced to deleverage non-linearly into periods of rising volatility.
 At current risk levels, an estimate of $600 billion in selling pressure would emerge from implicit short gamma exposure if the market declined just -10% with higher vol.

 - Correlation and Interest Rate Risk – The concept of diversifications espoused in modern portfolio theory is widely deployed to reduce risk of a portfolio by combining anti-correlated assets, and correlation risk is isolated and actively traded via options (short correlation) as source of excess returns.
 These strategies are effective when correlations are stable or decreasing, but will incur large losses when correlations behave erratically.